chaos-mesh/chaos-mesh/README.md

    cd chaos-mesh
    ```

-2. Run the script and create a local Kubernetes cluster
+2. Run the script and create a local Kubernetes cluster.
+Make sure you have installed [kind](https://kind.sigs.k8s.io/), and run the script below to create a local Kubernetes cluster

    ```bash
    hack/kind-cluster-build.sh